16mm, B&W, Optical sound, 1 minute

-Pending is a 100ft length of film formed into a ‘living loop’ by the audience, before being taken up and played out by the projector.
-This interlacing creates a sympathetic film which conjoins the audience, the artist and the subject in an act of duration and suspension
+This 100ft length of film is formed by the audience into a ‘living loop’, before being taken up and played out by the projector creating a sympathetic film which conjoins the audience and the artist in an act of duration and suspension.

 Mixing up film and domestic structures, this film reaches beyond the frame, testing out access and escape, aperture and portal.